Queen ‘meets Lilibet for first time’ in Windsor

 According to royal commentator Omid Scobie, co-author of the Duke and Duchess of Sussex’s biography Finding Freedom, the couple introduced their youngest child to the Queen on Thursday.

-The meeting comes ahead of Lilibet’s first birthday on Saturday 4 June.
+The supposed meeting occured ahead of Lilibet’s first birthday on Saturday 4 June.

 Speaking on BBC Breakfast on Friday, Scobie said: “I think people are expecting some sort of big birthday extravagant event, that we’re going to see photographs from.
 From what I’m told, we shouldn’t expect anything.